moo-print/checkout-team-test/README.md

 ### Part 2

+In the [task-2/src/adapters/OrderProvider.ts](task-2/src/adapters/OrderProvider.ts), you can find the `updateOrder` method that updates the order.
 In the [task-2/src/adapters/OrderProvider.ts](task-2/src/adapters/OrderProvider.ts), create a second function, `getOrder`, that calls the same endpoint with the GET method and without the body.
 Please write appropriate unit tests in the [task-2/test/adapters/OrderProvider.test.ts] for your new function.